The Many Masks Of Boris Midney

 Evita (Festival: 1979)

 The dreaded Robert Stigwood recruited Midney to pump out disco versions of tunes from the London (soon to be Broadway) musical, including "Don't Cry For Me Argentina."
-The first flirtation with Meco-style cover albums.
+The first flirtation with Meco-style cover albums, and Midney does a credible job, with only a few embarrassing faux-Latinisms ("Buenos Aires").

 (DBW)